1966 Atlantic hurricane season: Season summary

 The Atlantic hurricane season officially began on June 1.
 During the year, the Miami, Florida, Weather Bureau office was re-designated the National Hurricane Center.
 It was an above average season in which fifteen tropical storms formed, compared with the 1966–2009 average of 11.3 named storms.
-Seven of these reached hurricane status, slightly above of the 1966–2009 average of 6.2.
-Furthermore, three storms reached major hurricane status, with the 1950–2000 mean being 2.3.
-Three hurricanes and one tropical storm made landfall during the season, causing at least 1,096 deaths and $436.6 million in damage.
-Hurricane Faith also caused fatalities, despite remaining well offshore.
+Seven of these reached hurricane status, slightly above of the 1966–2009 average of 6.2, and three of those reached major hurricane status, with the 1950–2000 mean being 2.3.
+In all, three hurricanes and one tropical storm made landfall in 1966.
+Also, collectively, the season's storms caused at least 1,094 fatalities and about $432.6 million (1966 USD) in damage.
 The season officially ended on November 30.

 The first storm, Hurricane Alma, developed over eastern Nicaragua on June 4.
 Alma crossed the Caribbean and struck Cuba.
 The storm made another landfall in Florida as a hurricane on June 9.
 This marked the earliest United States hurricane landfall since a hurricane in May and June of 1825.
 Alma continued northeastward across the Southeastern United States until becoming extratropical offshore Virginia on June 13.
 Later that month, another tropical depression developed.
 The month of July was highly active, with four named storms – Becky, Celia, Dorothy, and Ella.
 Additionally, a tropical depression developed in the Gulf of Mexico.
 However, tropical cyclogenesis then halted for more than three weeks, until Hurricane Faith developed on August 21.
 On average, three or four named storms form in August.

 Four tropical cyclones developed in September, including tropical storms Greta, Hallie and Judith, as well as Hurricane Inez.
 Peaking as a Category 5 hurricane on the Saffir–Simpson hurricane wind scale with winds of 145 kn, Inez was the strongest tropical cyclone of the season.
 Although Inez persisted into October, no other system developed that month.
 Two named storms usually form in October.
-The final tropical cyclone, Hurricane Lois, existed from November 4 to November 11.
+The final formally named storm, Hurricane Lois, existed from November 4 to November 11.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 145.
 ACE is, broadly speaking, a measure of the power of the hurricane multiplied by the length of time it existed, so storms that last a long time, as well as particularly strong hurricanes, have high ACEs.
 It is only calculated for full advisories on tropical systems at or exceeding 39 mph, which is tropical storm strength.